Voyage Overview

 - Optional excursions and optional activity surcharges.

-- All items of a personal nature including but not limited to alcoholic beverages and soft drinks (outside of dinner service), gratuities, laundry services, personal clothing, medical expenses, or phone charges.
+- All items of a personal nature including but not limited to alcoholic beverages (outside of dinner service), gratuities, laundry services, personal clothing, medical expenses, or phone charges.

 Note: A $15 USD per person per day gratuity for the crew is automatically added to your onboard account.
 It is at your discretion if you would like to remove the tip (or adjust the amount) when you settle your bill.
 It is not necessary to tip the expedition team members.
 This gratuity amount is included for suites as part of their ‘Suite Benefits’.